-We assessed the design and evaluated the operating effectiveness of the key controls over the Stage 3 ECL estimation process for the GWB portfolio.
-These controls included:
+As at 31 December 2023, the Stage 3 ECL We assessed the design and evaluated the operating effectiveness of the for impaired credit exposures of the Group key controls over the Stage 3 ECL estimation process for the GWB portfolio.

 - collateral valuation and monitoring;

-- identification of impairment indicators;
+- identification of impairment indicators; and

-- MAS Notice 612 credit grading; and
+- MAS Notice 612 credit grading.

-- oversight of Group Credit Committee.

-We considered the magnitude of the credit exposures, macroeconomic factors, industry trends and latest developments in relation to COVID-19 pandemic in our audit sampling to focus on customers that are assessed to be of higher risk.
-With the increase in credit risk resulting from the COVID-19 pandemic, we performed additional procedures as outlined below:
+We considered the magnitude of the credit exposures, macroeconomic factors and industry trends in our audit sampling to focus on customers that were assessed to be of higher risk and for our selected sample of impaired loans, we performed the following procedures: